 Paper copies are being replaced by electronic Portable Document Files (PDFs).
-To request PDFs of AEM publications, write to (be sure to include your e-mail address): Publications, Department of Applied Economics and Management, Warren Hall, Cornell University, Ithaca, NY 14853-7801.
-If a fee is indicated, please include a check or money order made payable to Cornell University for the amount of your purchase.
-Visit our Web site (http://aem.cornell.edu/outreach/materials.htm) for a more complete list of recent bulletins.
+To request PDFs of AEM publications, write to the sure to include your e-mail address).
+Publications.
+Department of: Applied Economics and Management, Warren Hall.
+Comest University, shada.

+NY: 14853-7801.: If a fee is indicated; please include a check or money onles made payable to Comest University for the amount of your parents.
+Visit our Web site. (http://dem.comest.eob/cumests/inatesials.htm) for a more complete list of recent building.